tcassar/settle/write_up/Analysis.md

 + How to settle debt across large graphs efficiently (here meaning few transactions per person)
 + How to make a CLI that is as simple as possible

-This is not an exhaustive list - it leaves out all of the technical problems I will likely face, which are discussed in the next two sections
+This is not an exhaustive list - it leaves out all of the technical problems I will likely face, which are discussed in the next two subsections

 ---
 ## Research of existing solutions